Three decades of homeowners, architects, and contractors trusting Caruso's to build it once and build it right.

 Insurance coordination, permit strategy, WUI-compliant assemblies, Coastal Commission and hillside expertise.
 We work with families across both fire zones — carefully, code-compliantly, and to a standard that will outlast the next fire season.

 There are a lot of contractors in Los Angeles.
+Very few will still be standing in a decade.

 Fewer still have the licensure history, the local relationships, and the family name on the work to make a custom build something you can sleep through.